The Board of Trustees is volunteer based and supports the work of KIPPMA by providing mission-based leadership and strategic and fiduciary governance.

 - Tom Beecher | BOARD MEMBER

-Tom Beecher is the CEO of Cartera Commerce, a venture-backed, Boston-based loyalty marketing company.
+Tom Beecher is the CEO of Cartera Commerce, Boston-based loyalty marketing company that was recently acquired by Rakuten/Ebates.
 Cartera creates shopping portals that drive loyalty for its partners, who include large banks like Citi and JPMorgan Chase, and major airlines, including American, Delta and United.
 Prior to Cartera, Tom was first CFO and then CEO at Imagitas and a consultant at Bain & Co.
 He attended Dartmouth College and Harvard Business School.
 Tom is married and has two children.

 - Doug Borchard | BOARD MEMBER

-Mr. Borchard joined the KIPP:MA Board in 2014, where he serves on the Governance Committee and the Strategic Task Force.
-Mr. Borchard is a managing director at New Profit.
-He joined the organization in 2005 and served as partner and chief operating officer through 2011.
-In addition to managing New Profit’s finances and internal operations, Mr. Borchard works closely with several of New Profit’s portfolio organizations, including Achievement First, iMentor and KIPP.
-He worked as a program and logistics officer with Save the Children, where he was part of a team that started up field operations in the Sudan, and created and managed a multi-million dollar relief and development operation.
-Mr. Borchard has served on the boards of directors of a number of growing organizations, including Venturcom, iMarket, and Computers for Youth, currently sits on the boards of Achievement First and iMentor, and is a board observer for The KIPP Foundation.
+Mr. Borchard joined the KIPP:MA Board in 2014, where he Chairs the Compensation Committee and serves on the Teaching and Learning Committee.
+Mr. Borchard is a Managing Partner and Chief Operating Officer at New Profit.
+In addition to managing New Profit’s finances and internal operations, Mr. Borchard has worked closely with several of New Profit’s portfolio organizations, including Achievement First, iMentor, KIPP, Year Up, and currently serves on the boards of Leading Educators, New Classrooms, and UnboundEd.
+Prior to joining New Profit, he worked as a program and logistics officer with Save the Children, where he was part of a team that started up field operations in the Sudan, and created and managed a multi-million dollar relief and development operation.
+Mr. Borchard has served on the boards of a number of growing organizations, including Venturcom, iMarket, and Computers for Youth.
 He graduated from Princeton with a BS in engineering, and received his MBA from the Stanford Business School, where he was an Arjay Miller Scholar.

 - Jennifer Davis | BOARD MEMBER

-Over the last twenty years, Jennifer Davis has worked at the federal, state and local level to improve educational opportunities for children.
-Jennifer is the Co-Founder & President of the National Center on Time & Learning (NCTL), an organization dedicated to expanding learning time to narrow achievement and opportunity gaps for children in high-poverty schools and to enable more time for teachers to collaborate, review data and participate in school-embedded professional development.
-NCTL achieves this mission through federal and state policy changes and by providing direct technical assistance to schools and districts.
-Jennifer’s previous positions include: U.S. Department of Education Deputy Assistant Secretary and Special Assistant to Secretary of Education Richard W. Riley in the Clinton Administration; National Governors Association Special Assistant to the Executive Director in the early 90’s and Executive Director of Boston Mayor Menino’s citywide afterschool learning initiative.
+Over the last twenty-five years, Jennifer Davis has worked at the federal, state and local level to improve educational opportunities for children.
+Jennifer is the Co-Founder of the National Center on Time & Learning (NCTL)—initially known as Massachusetts 2020–an organization dedicated to expanding learning time to narrow achievement and opportunity gaps for children in high-poverty schools.
+NCTL’s work is now embedded within the Education Redesign Lab at the Harvard Graduate School of Education.
+Jennifer’s previous positions include: U.S. Department of Education Deputy Assistant Secretary and Special Assistant to Secretary of Education Richard W. Riley in the Clinton Administration; National Governors Association Special Assistant to the Executive Director in the early 90’s as President Bush and the governors joined together to establish national goals for education and launched the standards movement; and Executive Director of Boston Mayor Menino’s citywide afterschool learning initiative.
+Jennifer’s first position out of graduate school was with Communities in Schools (CIS) where she wrote case studies on the CIS model to integrate support services into schools.
 Jennifer holds a B.A. from Connecticut College, an M.P.P. from the Claremont Graduate University and served as a Coro Fellow in Public Affairs in St. Louis, MO.
 Over the years Jennifer has served on many national and local boards.
-Today, in addition to KIPP-MA, she serves on the board of the Orchard Gardens Pilot School in Boston.
+Today Jennifer serves on the boards of KIPP Massachusetts and Orchard Gardens Pilot School in Boston.

 - Caleb Dolan | BOARD MEMBER